FOSSEE/st-scripts/accessing-pieces-arrays/script.rst

 gives the elements [[12, 13, 14], [0, 0, 0]]

-Now, that we know how to stride over an image, we can drop alternate rows and columns out of the image in I.
+Now, that we know how to stride over an array, we can drop alternate rows and columns out of the image in I.
 ::